WHAT ARE THE CRUCIAL DUTIES OF CONDO BOARD MEMBERS?

 First and foremost, the role of a condo board member is to keep order.
 Some COAs choose to hire a management company to handle the day to day of the residents and property.
 Regardless of how it gets done, the rules need to be enforced, and they need to be enforced fairly.

 It’s easy for board members get caught up in their authority, and allow their friends or family to slip through the rules.
 While it may make you the “cool” friend in the group momentarily, showing favoritism in one instance is a sure-fire way to lose authority in another.
 If a resident has seen you let others break the rules without reprimand, what authority do you have now to enforce them?
-Understand that your role as a condo board member is to first take care of the property and its residents, and to do so, you may need to get stern every now and again.
+Understand that your role and condo board member duties is to first take care of the property and its residents, and to do so, you may need to get stern every now and again.

 Previously mentioned is the opportunity for a condominium board to enlist the services of a management company.
 While condo owners are responsible for their own internal unit repairs, the maintenance of common areas and amenities falls under the responsibility of the board, in conjunction with the property manager.